apache/yunikorn-site/docs/developer_guide/dependencies.md

 ## When to update
 The references in the `master` branches must be updated if a change is made in the scheduler interface.
 Updating the dependency of a shim in reference to the core might be needed even if the scheduler interface does not change.
-New functionality could be added that rely on changed content of the messages.
+New functionality could be added that rely on changed field content of the messages, not the field layout of the message.
 In that case just the shim dependency needs to be updated.

 ## Why a pseudo version